rbkeefer/katas/README.md

 Everyone needs to practice ...

-This is a collection of my practice sessions.
+This is a collection of practice sessions.

 ## To Run Katas

-Everything has a test - this is the only way I know how to build things.
+Everything has a test - this is the only way to build things.

 . mix test